pippim/pippim.github.io/index.md

 accepted_count: "491 "
 ```

 You can use these variables in your website.
-For example the following code:
+For example the following code...

 {% raw %}
 ```